dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

 ### dnr:expressionFactory

 The `dnr:expressionFactory` property adds locally scoped SPARQL expression factories to a Handler which the Handler will use when parsing SPARQL.
-See [[Configuration API - Expression Factories|Configuration-SPARQL-Expression-Factories]] for more details.
+See [Configuration API - Expression Factories](Configuration-SPARQL-Expression-Factories.md) for more details.

 ### dnr:enableCors